koptelovmax/AgriCode/README.md

 # AgriCode: a tool for code prediction in agricultural texts
-The code and supplementary material to support our submission to System Demonstrations of the 31th International Conference of Computational Linguistics (COLING'25)
+The code and supplementary material to support our submission "AgriCode: Automated coding for qualitative research and its application to the valorization of agricultural residues" to the SoftwareX journal

 ## Structure of the repository